Bayesian nonparametric models for zero-inflated count-compositional data using ensembles of regression trees: Discussion

 \section{Discussion}

-Our novel ZANIM-BART and ZANIM-LN-BART models represent advances over existing approaches for modelling count-compositional data by simultaneously addressing key challenges commonly encountered in such data, including an excess of zeros, overdispersion, and cross-sample heterogeneity, while flexibly modelling covariate effects without relying on restrictive parametric linear assumptions.
-This is achieved by extending the ZANIM distribution \citep{Menezes2025} with independent nonparametric log-linear BART and probit-BART priors on the category-specific parameters that relate the covariates to both the compositional and structural zero probabilities, respectively.
-Our ZANIM-LN-BART model further incorporates log-linear multivariate Gaussian random effects, which allows for excess variation to be explained by unobserved latent characteristics and captures complex dependence among the categories.
+Our novel ZANIM-BART and ZANIM-LN-BART models represent advances over existing approaches for modelling count-compositional data by simultaneously addressing key challenges commonly encountered in such data, including an excess of zeros, overdispersion, and cross-sample heterogeneity, while flexibly modelling covariate effects without imposing any rigid parametric assumptions.
+This is achieved by extending the ZANIM distribution \citep{Menezes2025} with independent nonparametric multinomial logistic BART and probit BART priors on the category-specific parameters that relate the covariates to both the population-level count and structural zero probabilities, respectively.
+Our ZANIM-LN-BART model further incorporates multivariate logistic-normal random effects, which allows for excess variation to be explained by unobserved latent characteristics and captures more complex dependence among the categories.

 We developed an efficient MCMC algorithm for conducting inference for both proposed models and demonstrated its efficacy through simulation studies.
 We combine the data augmentation schemes introduced by \citet{Menezes2025} for the ZANIM distribution with the established BART sampling routines of \citet{Chipman2010} and \citet{Murray2021}.
-Conceptually, our models extend the multinomial-logistic BART framework of \citet{Murray2021} in two directions: ZANIM-BART introduces category-specific BART priors to accommodate excess zeros and ZANIM-LN-BART model further generalises this by incorporating latent random effects to account for unobserved heterogeneityWe provide an efficient \textsf{C++} implementation of our models via the \textsf{R} package \texttt{zanicc} available from the repository at \url{https://github.com/AndrMenezes/zanicc}.
+Conceptually, our models extend the ML-BART framework of \citet{Murray2021} in two directions: ZANIM-BART introduces category-specific BART priors to accommodate excess zeros and the ZANIM-LN-BART model further generalises this by incorporating latent random effects to account for unobserved heterogeneity.
+As a by-product, removing the zero-inflation mixture components from ZANIM-LN-BART yields the MLN-BART model, which appears to represent a new extension of the ML-BART model.